taataa/tapspace/docs/dev/design.md

 They could track cumulative path length for example.
 On the other hand, a dilation listener might be equivalent to scale tracker.

+## Optimization

+"Premature optimization is the root of all evil" "There are only two hard things in Computer Science: cache invalidation and naming things."

+We have faced these wisdoms multiple times.
+A notable example is the idea of caching a reference to the viewport or root space in each component.
+It is very tempting: just set component.viewport consistently and use it without the need to iteratively travel the DOM to the viewport each time the components needs rendering.
+Very tempting as we save iteration in a very busy section of code.
+However, it is so wrong in reality.
+Traveling a few nodes up in DOM is nothing when compared to updating CSS rules or bubbling and handling of input events.
+Instead, storing the viewport or space references requires strong consistency that makes the code fragile.
+All the situations where elements are reparented would need to bust and recompute these caches.
+The host app dev cannot anymore move things in DOM without relying on Tapspace methods because any such attempt might cause bugs.
+Also, if we have one cached reference, why not have two, or even more?
+It is a slippery slope.

 ## Viewport